gadobe/gadobe.github.io/_posts/2020-01-01-Adobe-2020-Checklist.md

 ## 2. CName Tracking Server Implementation
 With all the changes to cross-domain tracking in the last 12 months by browsers such as Safari (ITP), CName tracking server implementations are a must.
 This is required to ensure that:
-* attribution are not affected
+* attribution is not affected
 * visitor metrics are persisted and not inflated
 * segmentation and personalisation is maintained